Skip to content

 (str | bool | None, default: None ) –

-Node's name, defaults to variable name
+Node's display name, defaults to variable name if True.

 • alpha